praiteri/Dislocations/README.md

 ![image](doc/eq1.png)

-where σ, *n* and *m* are input parameters and $x$ is the distance between the centre of the disclocation (specified in the input) and the centre of mass of the molecule.
+where σ, *n* and *m* are input parameters and *x* is the distance between the centre of the disclocation (specified in the input) and the centre of mass of the molecule.
 Positive and negative displacements are applied to molecules sitting above and below the dislocation line, respectively.
 * The handedness of the dislocation can be changed by inverting the direction of the dislocation line